-Studies indicate that the use of aloe vera mouthwash may help in reducing chemotherapy-induced stomatitis in leukemia and lymphoma patients, and radiation-induced mucositis in head and neck cancer patients.
-However, the scientific evidence suggesting the benefits of oral ingestion of aloe vera juice by cancer patients is minimal.
+Studies indicate that the use of aloe vera mouthwash may benefit leukemia and lymphoma patients in reducing chemotherapy-induced stomatitis, and radiation-induced mucositis in head and neck cancer patients.
+However, the scientific evidence suggesting the benefits of oral ingestion of aloe vera juice by cancer patients undergoing chemotherapy or radiation therapy is minimal.
 A 2009 study suggested potential benefits of oral aloe in reducing tumor size, controlling disease and improving the 3-year survival.
-However, larger studies are needed to establish these findings as well as evaluate the toxicity and safety of oral ingestion of Aloe before recommending its use.
+However, larger studies are needed to confirm these benefits in cancer patients (irrespective of whether they are undergoing chemotherapy/radiation therapy or not) as well as evaluate the toxicity, safety and side-effects of oral ingestion of Aloe vera juice before recommending its use.

 What is Aloe Vera?

 Aloe Vera is a succulent medicinal plant that grows in the dry and tropical climates in Africa, Asia, Europe and some parts of the United States.
 The name was derived from the Arabic word “Alloeh”which means “shining bitter substance,” and Latin word “vera” which means “true”.

 The juice and the gel extracted from Aloe vera plants are known for their healing properties.
 Aloe vera has been used as a medicinal plant for centuries for treating various health and skin conditions.
 Some of its key active compounds include:

 - Anthraquinones such as Barbaloin (Aloin A), Chrysophanol, Aloe-emodin, Aloenin, Aloesaponol